learn-anything/research-papers/README.md

 # Research papers [![Lists](https://img.shields.io/badge/-more%20lists-0a0a0a.svg?style=flat&colorA=0a0a0a)](https://github.com/learn-anything/curated-lists#readme)

 The number after the name stands for the year in which the research paper was written in.
-All research papers are put in their respective category and are sorted from oldest to newest.
+All research papers are put in their respective category and are sorted from newest to oldest.

 _Please read [contribution guidelines](CONTRIBUTING.md#readme) before contributing._